vansang2409/berp3/custom/oblyon/README.md

 **Warnings**:
 * Activating the theme alone will result in unexpected behaviors!
-* Changing the theme in Dolibarr in the user profile settings while the Oblyon module is active will also result in unexpected behaviors!
+* Changing the theme in Berp3 in the user profile settings while the Oblyon module is active will also result in unexpected behaviors!

 ## Issues / Request